 Overhead shot of smoked chicken legs piled onto a serving platter.

-What to Serve with Smoked Chicken Drums
+What to serve with Smoked Chicken Drumsticks

 When it comes to side dishes for smoked drumsticks, it’s hard to top creamy mac and cheese, slaw, smoked potato salad or a good smoked corn on the cob.
 Baked beans are also a great family favorite and deviled eggs are all delicious recipes perfect for a picnic menu.

-How to Store Leftovers and Reheat
+How to Store Smoked Drumsticks

 Store leftover chicken legs in an airtight container for up to 3 days.

-Preheat the broiler and place the chicken legs on a baking sheet lined with aluminum foil to reheat.
+Reheat: Preheat the broiler and place the chicken legs on a baking sheet lined with aluminum foil to reheat.
 Reheat under the broiler until the smoked chicken drumsticks are heated through, about 7 to 12 minutes.
 This helps for crispier skin.
 Reheating in an air fryer is also a great option.

 Smoked chicken drums on a platter with more bbq sauce, pickles and jalapenos.